dhhepting/dhhepting.github.io/_assignments/CS-280/blog-entry-9m.md

     l1: Shows some evidence of correct spelling, grammar, and punctuation.
 Audience will have some trouble reading your blog.
 Recommended style used occasionally (and only 1 link is included)
     l0: Incorrect grammar and spelling are apparent throughout, making it difficult for others to follow.
 No links are included and recommended style not followed
 ---
-### Description
+### {{ page.title }}

-Your blog entry is to be posted in the [blog on URcourses](https://urcourses.uregina.ca/mod/oublog/view.php?id=909814).
+Your blog entry is to be posted in the [blog on URcourses](https://urcourses.uregina.ca/mod/oublog/view.php?id=1036240).
 References are to be included as hyperlinks within the post, close to the text that makes the reference.

 Please see [this resource for information about writing for the web](<https://www.nngroup.com/articles/concise-scannable-and-objective-how-to-write-for-the-web/>).